cceh/ntg/doc_src/intro.rst

 we build a global stemma of manuscripts by using the most similar prior manuscripts as the parent manuscript.

+The program suite consists of:

+1. scripts for setting up the CBGM database, and an
+2. API server, and a
-The program suite consists of scripts for setting up the CBGM database and an application server for interactive graphic interrogation of the CBGM database.
+3. client for interactive graphic interrogation of the CBGM database.

 Database preparation
 ====================

-The preparation step copies and normalizes the input data and computes the affinity matrix.

-The input are 3 MySQL databases.
-The ECM database contains an apparatus and the VarGen database records editorial decisions about the priority of readings.
+As input we use the database that contains the apparatus of the *Editio Critica Maior* publication.
+Supplemental data comes from a database of editorial decisions (VarGen) regarding the priority of the readings.
 The Nestle database contains the "Leitzeile".

-The output is one Postgres database.
-It contains all necessary data for the CBGM.
+The preparation step transforms the input databases into the CBGM database.

 .. uml::
    :align: center
    :caption: Database Preparation

-   skinparam handwritten true

    database "ECM"    as dbsrc1
    database "VarGen" as dbsrc2
    database "Nestle" as dbsrc3
-   component "prepare4cbgm" as p4c
+   component "prepare4cbgm script" as p4c
    database "CBGM"   as db

    dbsrc1 --> p4c